Whether you and your family are rooting for the same team or not, everyone can agree on the need for snacks to make game day even better.

 5. Oven S’mores with a Twist

 Preheat the oven to 350 degrees.
 Line a miniature muffin tin with liners.
-Crush 1 package of graham crackers and combine with 1/3 cup melted butter.
+Crush one package of graham crackers and combine with 1/3 cup melted butter.
 Spoon the mixture into the muffin cups and press the mixture into the bottom and size to form a cup.
 Break up chocolate bars into squares and place one piece into each cup.
-Top with 3-4 mini marshmallows and bake for about 6 minutes, until chocolate is melted and marshmallows are puffy.
+Top with three to four mini marshmallows and bake for about six minutes, until the chocolate is melted and the marshmallows are puffy.

 6. Baked Jalapeno Poppers

-Bring a little heat to your gameday spread with easy baked jalapeno poppers.
-To make, you’ll need 12 jalapenos, 2 ounces of cream cheese, 2 ounces of shredded cheddar cheese, and 1/4 cup breadcrumbs. reheat your oven to 400 degrees and line a sheet tray with foil.
-Halve 12 jalapenos and de-seed.
+Bring a little heat to your game day spread with easy-baked jalapeno poppers.
+To make them, you’ll need 12 jalapenos, two ounces of cream cheese, two ounces of shredded cheddar cheese, and 1/4 cup breadcrumbs.
+Preheat your oven to 400 degrees and line a sheet tray with foil.
+Halve and deseed 12 jalapenos.
 Fill each half with softened cream cheese, shredded cheddar cheese, and breadcrumbs.
 Bake in the oven for 20 minutes or until jalapenos have softened and the cheese has melted.

 No matter what sporting event you may be tuning into, these easy and affordable recipes will fit right in.
-Enjoy the start (or end) of the season – and go [your favorite team]!
-To find more money-saving tips and resources, check out our blog or visit our WalletWorks page.
+To find more money-saving tips and resources, check out our blog.